 In this post we are looking at a different type of stain that can also look unsightly in your marble or limestone fireplace.
 Watermarks, which can be caused by spills or from a leak or a flood in your house can be very tricky to remove.
 The picture below shows a fireplace effect by a burst pipe, which ended up flooding the floor and walls and causing the water marks in this limestone fireplace.

 Once the rooms where completely dried out, very deep water marks, we’re left on both the right and left hand side of the fire.
-Cleaning alone would not remove these marks unfortunately for this customer.
+Cleaning alone will remove most of the staining and marks, however if the stains are very deep a stain remover would be needed.

-To remove these marks a specialist paste would need to be made up at the correct concentrate and applied to the fireplace.
-A specialist none etching cleaning solution is added to a dry powder and mixed till a paste is formed.
+specialist none etching cleaning solution,can also be added to a dry powder and mixed till a paste is formed.
 The paste is then applied to the stains and should be left on over night.
 Plastic sheeting is applied to stop the pasted drying up and in turn the solution drying up on the stone.
+We purchase the product from the tile master.
+They stock a full range of products to deep clean all tile and stone surfaces.

 As this fire place was dirty all over, we decided to apply the paste solution to the whole fireplace, rather than just the affect areas.
 If it was just applied to the affected areas of the limestone fireplace, you can end up with a cleaner patch than the rest.
 When we returned the following day, the results were great.
 Once the pasted was cleaned off and neutralised, the fireplace looked as below.
 At this point the bottom part had not been cleaned completely.